 games; obtaining overall sponsors; developing new games/ideas/themes, etc. Committee starts gearing up in August.
 All are welcome.

 Assist with educating the community about the needs of animals.
 Design humane education programs, teach Scout troops, Public Speaking, teaching Pet Responsibility in classrooms at area schools, develop a summer camp at our building, develop a Read to the Kitten program, etc.

-We need special people who can open their heart and home to a dog in temporary need.
-Volunteer will take care of vetting and provide food.
-Hendricks County Humane Society will do the rest.
+We need special people who can open their heart and home to a dog or cat in temporary need.
+Commitments can be as little as one week.
+HCHS provides everything for the foster.
+Sign Up Today!

 Join this lively committee in planning our fundraisers such as our Wine Tasting event in November and Photos with Santa in December.
 Help the 2nd Sunday of each month at our Chip and Clip Clinic.

 Assist the Pet Food Pantry Chairperson with organizing and running the Pet Food Pantry.
 Volunteer needs include: